Group Handover for Drone Base Stations: Security Analysis

 \section{Security Analysis}

-In the security analysis section, the security provided by our proposal for all possible attacks against the scenario we explained in the models section are explained one by one.
-The prevention for an attack is given as a theorem and the solution is proved in the proof part for each attack scenario. \\
+{The} security provided by our proposal for all possible attacks against the scenario {which} we explained in the models section are explained one by one.
+The prevention for an attack is given as a theorem and the solution is proved in the proof for each attack scenario. \\

 \textbf{Theorem 1:} \textit{The malicious UxNB which captures public values ($x_i,f(x_i)P)$ of legitimate UxNB can not perform replay attack.}

 \textit{Proof.} The secret function $f(x)$ is encrypted by the private key $f(x_i)$ of UxNB and sent it to the UxNB by terrestrial BS.
 The malicious UxNB may intercept the communication between legitimate UxNB and terrestrial BS.
 Also, it may pass the confirmation phase by sending public values of legitimate UxNB.
 However, when the terrestrial BS sends the $f(x)$ polynomial in the encrypted version, the malicious UxNB can not decrypt it due to not having the private key $f(x_i)$. {$ $}